-Novice writers sometimes think that by deleting a few words or fixing some spelling errors as they draft, they have engaged in revision.
-But true revision involves looking at a draft anew and rethinking it.
-It pushes writers to re-engage with content, structure, and style.
+Writers sometimes think that by deleting a few words or fixing some spelling errors as they draft, they have engaged in revision.
+Let’s take a minute to think about the word “revision” which contains the prefix “re” (meaning again) and “vision” (the ability to see).
+When you engage in revision, you are quite literally “seeing again.”
+You are seeing the draft anew and rethinking it.
+Revision pushes writers to re-engage with content, structure, and style.
 It is time-consuming and labor-intensive, but the reward is worth the effort.

 Revision leads to better thinking, as writers challenge their own ideas, weigh the evidence they have included, and scrutinize their own logic.
 Revision leads to better writing, as writers reflect on their composing practices, learn to identify their strengths, and find ways to overcome their weaknesses.
 Finally, revision leads to better outcomes, as readers recognize writing that has been carefully considered and re-considered.
 That recognition brings higher regard from readers and, when those readers are professors, often leads to higher grades.

 Revising a written document sometimes closely resembles the multiple drafting stage of the writing process.
 The main difference between drafting and revising probably lies within the completeness of the document itself.
 Rough drafts are characterized by varying degrees of completeness, which the writer attempts to finish in a less-than-polished manner.
 These rough drafts are akin to an unformed block of stone into which the artist is chiseling an image that is not yet fully recognizable to the audience.